smachefert/Omeka-S-module-PdfToc/README.md

 Installation
 ------------
-- This plugin needs pdftk command-line tool on your server
+- This module needs pdftk command-line tool on your server

 ```
     sudo apt-get install poppler-utils